lightpack/docs/relationships-intro.md

 **Bottom line:** If you require absolute referential integrity, avoid polymorphic relations—split your tables or redesign your schema.
 But if you need flexibility and can enforce integrity at the application level, Lightpack’s polymorphic support is robust, expressive, and easy to use.

+> **Referential Integrity Warning:**
+> Polymorphic relationships are not enforced by database-level foreign keys.
+The integrity is maintained by your application and ORM alone.
+If you need strict referential integrity, **avoid polymorphic patterns**—split your tables or redesign your schema.
+Use polymorphic relations only when flexibility outweighs the need for DB-enforced constraints.

 ---

 Polymorphic relationships in Lightpack are designed to make your codebase more maintainable, not more confusing.
 Use them wisely, and you’ll unlock elegant solutions to complex data modeling challenges.

+---